d2py/mastering_git/readme.md

 ## Welcome to Git!
--This is coming from 'dev-diego'
+- This is coming from 'dev-diego'
 - you, Johnny here!
 - I'm adding this from 'feature-branch-1'